mongodb/mongo-php-library/src/Builder/architecture.md

 { <operator>: { date: <dateExpression>, timezone: <tzExpression> } }
 ```

 In order to normalize encoding, we always use an object with `date` and `timezone` properties and never the short form
 even if the timezone is not specified.

 Date Expression can be `ResolveToDate`, `ResolveToTimestamp` or `ResolveToObjectId`.
 But we don't introduce a new
-meta type like `number` or `any` as we can list this types directly in the config.
+meta type like `number` or `any` as we can list this types directly in the Yaml config.

 ## `$setWindowFields` stage's output